Post

 GCC CTF 2024 - Writeups

 This is a writeup for all forensics challenges from GCC CTF 2024.
-During this CTF, I collaborated with @Odin to solve every forensics challenges.
-However, I was busy with another CTF during that time so I have to give credits to him for doing most of the work solving the challenges.
+During this CTF, I collaborated with @Odin to tackle the forensics challenge.
+However, I was also participating in another CTF at the time, so full credit goes to @Odin for handling the majority of the work.

 @Odin also left a wholesome message: